 4345913 "Access Denied" errors and applications with COM activation fail after installing July 2018 Security and Quality Rollup updates for .NET Framework

-To resolve this issue, install the August Security and Quality Rollup KB 4345590.
+To resolve this issue, install the August Security Only update KB 4345681.

 How to obtain and install the update

 Method 1: Microsoft Update Catalog

 To get the stand-alone package for this update, go to the Microsoft Update Catalog.

 On your WSUS server, follow these steps:

 - Click Start, click Administrative Tools, and then click Microsoft Windows Server Update Services 3.0.

 - WSUS opens a browser window in which you may be prompted to install an ActiveX control.
 You must install the ActiveX control to continue.

 - After the ActiveX control is installed, you see the Microsoft Update Catalog screen.
 Type 4340006 in the Search box, and then click Search.

 - Locate the .NET Framework packages that match the operating systems, languages, and processors in your environment.
 Click Add to add them to your basket.